andykitchen/andykitchen.github.io/_posts/2020-05-13-programming-advice.md

 Annoyingly most articles on programming and data science present a solution, a path through the maze without much attention to the process of navigating the maze the first time.
-Critically, following a path through a maze is easy once you know the way, and tells us almost nothing about how to navigate a new maze.
+Critically, following a path through a maze is easy once you know the way and tells us almost nothing about how to navigate a new maze.

 I've had months long projects, where if I had know the right answer up